citizenfx/fivem-docs/content/events/triggering-events.md

 ---
-title: "Triggering Events"
+title: "Triggering events"
 ---

-### Triggering server events
+### Triggering local events
-To trigger a server event from inside a server side script, use the `TriggerEvent()` native.
+To trigger a server event from inside a server-side script, or trigger a client event from inside a client-side script, use the `TriggerEvent()` (or for JS, `emit()`) function.

 #### Example
 **Lua**